Labuan Bajo: Tourism development

-The development of the area brings a mounting trash problem: the Komodo National Park and its surrounding area, including the coastal area of Labuan Bajo, can compile in one day an average of 13 tons of trash, of which 35 to 40 percent is inorganic waste that contains saleable plastic waste.
+The development of the area brings a mounting trash problem.
+The Komodo National Park and its surrounding area, including the coastal area of Labuan Bajo, could compile an average of 13 tons of trash in one day, of which 35 to 40 percent is inorganic waste that contains saleable plastic waste.

-There are also the matters of illegal fishing and coral vulnerability, while the basis of the decision regarding what is legal and illegal may be questioned: the local community has been fishing in these waters for centuries and did no damage; but since the creation of the national park they have been outlawed, and have been excluded from the decision-taking entities.
+There are also the matters of illegal fishing and coral vulnerability.
+However, the basis of the decision regarding what is legal and illegal may be questioned: the local community has been fishing in these waters for centuries and did no damage; but since the creation of the national park, they have been outlawed, and have been excluded from the decision-taking entities.
 In the later part of 20th century, some fishermen did start using destructive methods such as explosives or chemicals; explosives are still used as of 2024.